How to get rid of a tag soup in Trados Studio.

 What can you do to prevent this happening in the future?

 If you import a PDF straight into Studio, you do so at your own risk!
-A better solution is to use professional OCR software, such as ABBYY FineReader or Omnipage where you can process your file before you convert it.
-That way you can decide whether to preserve formatting, images, etc. Another option – launched in 2011 – is Adobe Export PDF, which has the advantage of preserving headers, footers and bullet points better than the other applications, but the disadvantage of not being able to customise settings in advance.
+A better solution is to use a PDF converter and process your file in Word before you add it to Studio.
+Another option – launched in 2011 – is Adobe Export PDF, which has the advantage of preserving headers, footers and bullet points better than other applications, but the disadvantage of not being able to customise settings in advance.

 A last but very important point is to decide whether you’re going to charge more for translating a PDF or scanned image than an editable file.
 Should you charge by the hour or add a surcharge to your normal rate?
 Should you charge per source word or would it be better to use the target word count for these jobs?
 What do you recommend?